codefuse-ai/codefuse-repoagent/README.md

 ```

 Below are checkers/hooks we have enabled:
 + Python: We use Ruff's lint and format the code; check [all rules](https://docs.astral.sh/ruff/rules/) if your commits fail.
 Check [ruff.md](../docs/ruff.md) to configure Ruff in PyCharm.
 + Commit: We apply Conventional Commits to format all commit messages; check [the rules](https://www.conventionalcommits.org/) to configure its format.
++ MISC: We also apply some misc checkers for example YAML.